Exercise 2: Measuring coefficient of static friction

 Exercise 2.2 (2 marks)

-Right before your shoe starts sliding, θ reaches a maximum which means the force of gravity down the ramp is also at a maximum.
+Right before your shoe starts sliding, θ reaches a maximum, meaning the force of gravity down the ramp is also at a maximum.
 This force is balanced by the static friction acting up the ramp.
 By reducing the angle of the ramp by a factor of 2, μs does not change, yet the object remains stationary.
-As the angle of the ramp decreases, the normal force increases.
+Thus, as the angle of the ramp decreases, the normal force increases.
 Explain why your object remains stationary in a few short sentences.

 Exercise 2.3 (1 mark)